 But here’s what really stands out: Researchers found that this genetic blip is pretty common.
 In a small group of breastfeeding mamas, around 36% have at least one genetic mutation (you can have two).

 If you’ve done genetic testing, this sort of information can help you fine-tune your baby’s first foods.
-When beast milk is low in the “meaty mineral” zinc, grains and psuedocereals are not an option – and it’s uber important to focus on soft meats, liver, and egg yolk.
+When breast milk is low in the “meaty mineral” zinc, grains and psuedocereals are not an option – and it’s uber important to focus on soft meats, liver, and egg yolk.
 Zinc is necessary for healthy brain and immune system development.

-Finally, to round-out this little post about breast milk, here’s something I recently shared on Instagram: Delivery impacts your breast milk.
+Here’s something I recently shared on Instagram: Delivery impacts your breast milk.

-According to a report that I ran across last week, mamas who give birth vaginally have dramatically different tribes of microbes in the their breast milk than mamas who give birth via C-section.
+According to a report that I ran across last week, mamas who give birth vaginally have dramatically different tribes of microbes in their breast milk than mamas who give birth via C-section.
 A vaginal birth also means breast milk that’s rich in a spectrum of probiotics, including good-for-baby microbes like Bifidobacteria.

 Homebirths or the support of a doula can reduce the likelihood of a C-section birth.
 And if C-section is a necessity, be sure to:

 - Ask to be given antibiotics after the cord has been clamped